-You must meet the definition of termination by remaining unemployed by FRS-participating employers for the first six calendar months of your retirement or the first six months after your DROP termination date.
-You will void your retirement and must repay all benefits received, including a DROP payout, if you return to work during this six-calendar month period.
-Voiding your retirement applies even if the particular position you hold is not covered by the FRS.
+If you do not meet the definition of termination, you will void your retirement.
+You and your employer are jointly and severally liable to repay all benefits received, including a DROP payout, if you return to work during this six-calendar month period.

+Voiding your retirement applies even if the position you hold is not covered by the FRS but is with an FRS employer.
 This restriction also applies to employment with the same employer if your agency withdrew from the FRS effective Jan.
 1, 1996, for newly hired employees.